Setup

 Zebra DNA Cloud

-This section provides video demonstrations to guide through the process of setting up Identity Guardian, in this case on a shared device, using the Zebra DNA Console.
+This section provides video demonstrations to guide through the process of setting up Identity Guardian using the Zebra DNA Console.

 This first video guides through the process of creating and deploying an enrollment profile, specifically for a shared device.
 Learn how to define configurations for a user's first-time enrollment, including registering facial features, obtaining user role data, setting up a pin code, and more.